 Police visibility overtime (PVO) was part of plan earlier this year to combat violent crime and focus police resources on hotspots.
 The plan included boosting the ranks with a lateral transfer class and a fresh, 60-member police academy recruit class scheduled for later this year.

 The $1.2 million visibility effort, planned over the current and next fiscal year, allowed for commanders in each of the city’s five districts to spend the resources as they saw fit depending on each district’s needs.
 With the help of patrol administration commander Capt.
-Gary Lee, former District 1 commander, a 34-page report outlining the specifics of PVO deployment was made public Wednesday afternoon.
-Read the full report at the bottom of this story.
+Gary Lee, former District 1 commander, a 34-page report outlining the specifics of PVO deployment will be made public Wednesday.

-WCPO obtained an advance copy of the analysis early Wednesday morning.
+WCPO obtained an advance copy of the analysis.

 Early results show: